 3: Wide Range of Benefits

-Laser skin resurfacing can treat almost any skin condition from signs of aging like fine lines and wrinkles to surface imperfections such as sunspots and hyperpigmentation, acne scars, rough skin texture, and more.
+We use CO2 laser skin resurfacing which can target almost any skin condition from signs of aging like fine lines, deep wrinkles, and moderately sagging skin to surface imperfections such as sun damage and hyperpigmentation, acne scars, rough skin texture, and more.
 Results will be customized to your specific skin concerns and needs so you can expect smoother skin with a radiant complexion.

 Fractional laser resurfacing is a bit more invasive than facial treatments so it should be seen as a medical procedure, not a med spa treatment.
 Because of this, it’s important to consult with a board-certified surgeon to ensure safe treatment.
 Our board-certified plastic and facial plastic surgeons will thoroughly examine your skin and discuss your medical history to make sure this is the right treatment for you.